Kim Cascone

 Kim Cascone (December 21, 1955) is an Italian American composer of electronic music who is known for his releases in the ambient, drone, industrial and electro-acoustic genre on his own record label, Silent Records.

 Biography

+Studied Arranging and Composition, with a concentration on electronic music, at the Berklee College of Music in Boston Massachusetts from 1973 - 1976.
+Later studied syntheis privately at the New School in Manhattan under Dana McCurdy.

 In 1989 Cascone became an assistant music editor for director David Lynch on Twin Peaks and Wild At Heart.
 Musically he has used various aliases over the years but became best known under the moniker Heavenly Music Corporation, a name taken from a track on the record (No Pussyfooting) by Brian Eno and Robert Fripp.
 Cascone released four full albums under this name from 1993 to 1996.